 - A default group policy has been set for the security provider configuration created to access the server against which the user is authenticating.

-- The user is a member of a group that has been expressly added to an existing group policy, and both of the following conditions are met.
+- The user is a member of a group that has been expressly added to an existing group policy, and both user authentication and group lookup are configured and linked.

 Message 1: Authentication Failed

 - The username and password that you are testing do not match.

 - Reenter the credentials or attempt another username and password.